Sarah Brett: Radio Ulster

 In February 2020, it was announced that Brett would be one of the new co-presenters of Good Morning Ulster on BBC Radio Ulster with Chris Buckler.
+By the time the new presenters came on air Covid had arrived and it would be several months before they came together in the one studio.

 Personal life

-Brett gave birth to a son in 2014.
-Her husband is Terry Coyle, whom she met in Derry, and who is from Creggan, Derry.
+Brett gave birth to a son, Theo in June 2014.
+She married Terry Coyle in June 2013, an artist, whom she met in Derry, and who is from Creggan, Derry.
+They live in Eglinton, County Londonderry.